Subgroup Fairness in Two-Sided Markets: Experiments

 \section{Experiments}

 Experimentally, we set out to answer these questions: \begin{itemize} \item[Q1.]
 What combination of the individual measures of Intra- and Inter-fairness in an objective function of the market-clearing mechanism works the best, with respect to the individual measures of Intra- and Inter-fairness? \item[Q2.]
-What is the trade-off between the Intra- and Inter-fairness? \end{itemize} In the Supplemental material, we also address other questions, such as: Can the proposed market-clearing mechanism be implemented efficiently?
+What is the trade-off between the Intra- and Inter-fairness? \end{itemize} In the Section of Supporting information, we also address other questions, such as: Can the proposed market-clearing mechanism be implemented efficiently?
 How stable is the trade-off in cross-validation?
-To answer these questions, we have implemented: \begin{itemize} \item the augmented Lagrangian formulation of Figure~\ref{pro:QP_t-Lagrange} using the \texttt{tssos} library\footnote{\url{https://github.com/wangjie212/TSSOS}} of Wang et al \skipKeepInEightPage{wang2020cs}{wang2020chordal,wang2020cs} following Section \ref{sec:efficient}.
+To answer these questions, we have implemented: \begin{itemize} \item the augmented Lagrangian formulation \eqref{pro:QP_t-Lagrange} using \texttt{tssos} library\footnote{\url{https://github.com/wangjie212/TSSOS}} of Wang et al \cite{wang2020chordal,wang2020cs}.
 For reference, we have also implemented the non-convex version using IBM CPLEX Optimizer Python API (CPLEX). \item the natural formulation \eqref{pro:P_t} in two modelling frameworks: IBM CPLEX Optimizer Python API and IBM Decision Optimisation CPLEX Optimizer API for Python (DOcplex). \end{itemize} Subsequently, we used: \begin{itemize} \item IBM CPLEX Optimizer as Mixed Integer Linear Programming (MILP) solver via its native API.
 This provides global optima of \eqref{pro:P_t}, but in the worst case, in exponential time. \item IBM CP Optimizer as a Constraint Programming (CP) solver via DOcplex.
 This does not provide guarantees of global optimality. \item SDPA as an SDP solver via the \texttt{tssos} library.
-This provides global optima of Figure~\ref{pro:QP_t-Lagrange} in the worst case in polynomial time, as discussed in Section \ref{sec:efficient}.
-As the degrees of objective and constraints in Figure~\ref{pro:QP_t-Lagrange} are all less or equal to $2$, we used the first order of the correlative and term sparsity exploiting moment/SOS (CS-TSSOS) hierarchy \cite{wang2020cs}. \end{itemize} We include the comparison of runtime across the 3 solvers and 2 formulations in the Supplemental material, which shows that the augmented Lagrangian relaxation does improve the runtime, compared with the exponential-time algorithms of \cite{suhr2019two} for optimising Proportional Fairness.
+This provides global optima of \eqref{pro:QP_t-Lagrange} in the worst case in polynomial time, as discussed in Section \ref{sec:efficient}.
+As the degrees of objective and constraints in \eqref{pro:QP_t-Lagrange} are less than or equal to $2$, we used the first order of the correlative and term sparsity exploiting moment/SOS (CS-TSSOS) hierarchy \cite{wang2020cs}. \end{itemize} We include the comparison of runtime across the three solvers and two formulations in the Section of Supporting information, which shows that the augmented Lagrangian relaxation does improve the runtime, compared with the exponential-time algorithms of \cite{suhr2019two} for optimising Proportional Fairness.